wildBcat/BepinexPMLBridge/README.txt

 ### System Assemblies

-Also ensure that the following .NET Framework assemblies are available (automatically included in most setups targeting .NET Framework 4.7.2):
+Also, ensure that the following .NET Framework assemblies are available (automatically included in most setups targeting .NET Framework 4.7.2):

 -   `System`